-You might remember that I made a few different kinds of flavoured homemade marshmallows last week for my hot chocolate buffet.
-They were a real hit, and I felt like they needed their very own post.
+You might remember that I made a few different kinds of flavoured homemade marshmallows last week for my hot chocolate buffet -read all about it here.
+These were a real hit, and I felt like they needed their very own post so today I’m sharing my flavoured marshmallows recipe.
 They’re that special. 😉

 - 3 packages unflavored gelatin

 - 1 cup ice cold water, divided

 - 1 1/2 cups white sugar

 - 1 cup light corn syrup